alt-magick/AI-Meditation-/README.md

 Hindu Philosophy

+A spiritual system exploring the nature of the self, the layers of human experience, and the unity of individual consciousness with ultimate reality.

 Ego – Ahamkara: “I-maker,” sense of personal identity

 Experience – Annamaya + Pranamaya Kosha: Physical body and breath/energy body